CourseReps/ECEN452-SP18/Students/Mazin-M-Mustafa/Lab10/README.md

 ## Procedure

-The procedure was perfromed in the lab by the teaching assistant.
+The procedure was perfromed in the lab by the teaching assistant. basically, the calibration was performed before every measurement.
+Also, the probe was cleaned evrytime after measurement.
+Results were calculated automatically by a software to obtain e' and e''.

 ## Results